thesilentc/thesilentc.github.io/notes.md

 Handwriting notes vs copying verbatim on a computer increases comprehension by at much as %50 (? - check on that) https://www.fastcompany.com/3069147/how-to-finally-stop-taking-useless-notes-at-work https://medium.com/the-mission/this-10-minute-routine-will-increase-your-memory-and-creativity-b4f4dc7161ce

+getting enough desktop space alone is unerving on a laptop and no 2nd display